Kraitof/Aether-Collection/Readme.txt

 Happy viewing!

 NOTE:
-Mobile responsive view is not completed.
-Few Bugs in tablet view.
+3rd party java has not been included in the final proof as of yet.

 GitHub LINK: https://github.com/Kraitof/Aether-Collection/
 Website Link: http://aethercollector.com/